andrewgodwin/uk-usa-dictionary/food.md

 Prawn | Small shrimp | Don't even ask about prawn cocktail crisps.
 Profiterole | Cream puff | Also called profiterole in the US.
 **Rapeseed oil** | Canola oil | Can sound very bad out of context in the US.
+Semi-skimmed milk | Reduced fat (2%) milk | The US also has a 1% fat milk for which there is no traditional UK equivalent.
 Streaky bacon | **Bacon** | The overwhelmingly dominant kind in the US.
 Sweets | Candy |
 Treacle | Molasses |